roccodev/imgui-xeno/README.md

 void ImGuiInitCallback() {}

 // Create a hook with your launcher of choice (e.g. skyline, exlaunch...)
-// Replace the function "nvnBootstrap" which has the same signature as this
+// Replace the function "nvnBootstrapLoader" which has the same signature
-// hook.
+// as this hook.
 void* NvnBootstrapHook(const char* name) {
     // get the pointer to the original function
     // (varies between launchers)